DerGabll/Discord-ChatGPT-Bot/README.md

 ### API Keys using System environment variables

-If you want to use System environment variables, you can delete line 9,  11 and 12 in main.py and change the line with the client variable to not have any api key in the OpenAI class.
-Then, you will have to setup two system environment variables: DISCORD_TOKEN and OPENAI_API_KEY.
+You will have to setup two system environment variables: DISCORD_TOKEN and OPENAI_API_KEY.
 If you don't know how to set up environment variables, you can see a tutorial [here](https://pureinfotech.com/create-custom-environment-variables-windows-10/).
 The values of the Token and Key should each be the token and the key that you got from discord and openai.

 ### API Keys using .env files